Moriori genocide: In modern times

 The last Moriori of unmixed ancestry, Tommy Solomon, died in 1933, though there remain just under a thousand people who identify as Moriori.

 Moriori culture underwent a revival beginning with a 1980 documentary, which corrected lingering myths about Moriori.
 These myths include the claim that Moriori were extinct and that Moriori inhabited mainland New Zealand before Māori.

-In 1994, Waitangi Tribunal hearings began on the recognition of Moriori as the original inhabitants of the Chatham Islands and compensation.
-Released in 2001 the tribunal sided with Moriori.
-In 2020 a treaty settlement requesting a correcting of history, a transfer of significant land to Moriori, and millions of dollars in compensation passed in Parliament.
+Waitangi Tribunal hearings began in 1994 for recognition of the continued identity of Moriori as the original inhabitants of the Chatham Islands and compensation.
+The tribunal's report, released in 2001, agreed with Moriori claims.
+In 2020 a treaty settlement, including an agreed account of history, a transfer of lands significant to Moriori, and $18 million in compensation, passed in Parliament.

-The first Moriori marae on Chatham Island opened in January 2005, with the opening attended by Prime Minister Helen Clark.
+The first Moriori marae on Chatham Island, Kōpinga Marae, was opened in 2005.
+A central pou (post) in the building displays the names of over 1,500 ancestors alive in 1835, compiled by Moriori elders in 1862 and sent to Governor George Grey.